Jamie O'Hara (footballer)

-Jamie Darryl O'Hara (born 25 September 1986) is an English former footballer and player-manager.
-He works as a radio co-host for Talksport's The Sports Bar show.
+Jamie Darryl O'Hara (born 25 September 1986) is an English former football player and manager.
+He currently works as a radio co-host for Talksport's The Sports Bar with Jason Cundy.

-O'Hara played as a midfielder and came through the Arsenal Academy, before signing for and going on to feature in the Premier League for Tottenham Hotspur.
+O'Hara played as a midfielder and came through the Arsenal Academy before signing for and going on to feature in the Premier League for Tottenham Hotspur.
 He later played top flight football with both Portsmouth and Wolverhampton Wanderers.
 He was part of the Pompey team that reached the 2010 FA Cup Final.
 He also played in the Football League for Chesterfield, Millwall, Blackpool, Fulham and Gillingham.
 He retired following a spell as player/manager of non-league side Billericay Town.
 O'Hara was capped seven times at England U21 level.

-O'Hara has also appeared on UK television as a contestant on Celebrity Big Brother.

 Early life and education

 O'Hara was born in Dartford, Kent.
 He was educated at Horton Kirby (Church of England) Primary School, He then went on to Hextable Comprehensive School in Kent and Highams Park School.